wolberine/docs/markdown/reference/dash/api.md

 #### Clock.setAlarmSecondsFromNow(seconds)

 Set an alarm for the given number of seconds from now.
+Only one alarm can be set at any given point in time.
+If you call .setAlarm a second time before the previous alarm expires, the second (latest) alarm will override the previous alarm.

 **Parameters:**